-Consider the set of all distributions with base $m'$ and support of the first component in $\cU$ equal to $M'$.
-This set of distributions is clearly strongly compressible using the argument in Example~\ref{eg:mnth}.
-Furthermore note that a finite union of strongly compressible sets of distributions is also strongly compressible.
+Now, for fixed numbers $m'$ and $M'$, consider the collection $\cP_{m',M'}\subseteq \cF_h$ of all probability distributions with base $m'$, and whose support of the initial uniform component is $M'$.
+Recall that $\cM_h$ was shown to be strongly compressible in Example~\ref{eg:mnth}.
+Observe that the redundancy of $\cP_{m',M'}$ will be at most the redundancy of $\cM_h$ plus 1.
+Therefore we must also have that $\cP_{m',M'}$ is strongly compressible.